 And of course, the threats don’t end here.
 Phishing, scam emails, viruses, trojans, malware, clickjacking, identity theft and whatnot.
 The internet is a pretty dangerous place and it’s not a very easy job to stay safe and sound.
 Not easy, but possible.
 So here are a few tips to help protect yourself a bit better.

 First of all, you will need an antivirus software.
 Your computer needs it, just like you would need a bulletproof vest while sitting on the battlefield with bullets flying all around you.
 PCMag ranks Bitdefender as the best, but you can check the full test here, read the reviews and see what’s best fitted for your machine.
 Free antiviruses exist as well.
 But, if you really want to be sure you’re safe, you should always choose for a paid one.

 Second, you need to be careful what you’re doing on the internet.
 What information you give about yourself.
 How much you let the others know about you.
 What you choose to share and where.
 You always need to make sure that you have very strong passwords for all your accounts.
 Unique passwords, as much as possible, so in case one account gets hacked, the bad guys won’t be able to use the same password to break into all your other accounts.

 These would be the most important things which you need to consider.
-Of course, there are many more, but these are really the most basic ones.
+Of course, there are much more, but these are really the most basic ones.
 And they’re easy to do, simple stuff that should get into your daily routine.
 Because, like it or not, the internet becomes more and more a part of our lives.
-And, with it, all it’s dangers.
+And, with it, all its dangers.